Manus x Machina: Fashion in an Age of Technology

-"Exhibition designer Shohei Shigematsu commented, “The diverse range of garments required a neutral, integrated environment to focus on the pairings of manual and mechanical processes.
-An armature of scaffolding wrapped with a translucent fabric introduces a unique temporarily within a historic institution.”
-There are so many more aspects to showing fashion.
-Designing fashion has different and unique steps to it.
-Shohei Shigematsu also said, "We really wanted to create a shell that integrated the media, garments and texts together.
-Each of these different porte-cochères showcase the garments, along with projections of their details that work to amplify the craftsmanship in the pieces."

-The exhibition explored the evolution of clothing, and the way it's made.
-It covered the origins of haute couture in the 19th century, the same year the sewing machine was invented.
-There is a great focus on whether or not hand made or machine made clothing has an influence on the artists creative process.
+The exhibition explored the evolution of clothing and the differences in how pieces are made.
+Haute Couture is one piece, fitted to a specific individual, while prêt-à-porter pieces are mass marketed and sold to fit many individuals.
+In contrast to fashion created solely for a specific individual, pret a porter can be more associated with mass production such as fast fashion.
+Greatly focusing on making hand-made and machine-made equal and using both to solve design complications.
 Certain aspects of the exhibition direct the viewers attention to the clothing's DNA by laying out various case studies.
 The DNA reveals if the article was produced by hand or by machine.

-The relationship between garments made by hand and or by machine is very complex, the exhibitions goal was to bring Manus and Manchina together as equals to solving fashion and designer problems around the world.
-Embracing and utilizing techniques and practices off one another.
-It advocates for the institutions of the haute couture and prêt-à-porter.

-"At the same time, the exhibition questions the cultural and symbolic meanings of the hand-machine dichotomy.
-Typically, the hand has been identified with exclusivity and individuality as well as with elitism and the cult of personality.
+At the same time, the show was meant to question the stigma hand-machine dichotomy has had in culture and symbolic meaning.
+"Typically, the hand has been identified with exclusivity and individuality as well as with elitism and the cult of personality.
 Similarly, the machine has been understood to signify not only progress and democracy but also dehumanization and homogenization."
+Said by the Met Museum themselves.

 The incorporation of machines with modern fashion continues to breed new designs and will continuously influence the modern motif of what fashion will and can be.

 A dramatic cathedral-like structure, designed by OMA and carefully constructed from white translucent scrims stretched over an intentionally visible framework, featured central domed atrium leading to five porte-cochères.
 While showcasing exquisite craftsmanship, this exhibit also explored technology's relationship with the handmade.

 The exhibition featured pieces by renowned designers such as Maria Grazia Chiuri, Pier Paolo Piccioli, Nicolas Ghesquiere, Iris Van Herpen, Christopher Kane, Karl Lagerfeld, and Miuccia Prada.

-The exhibition of Manus x Machina is a prime example of how it is more than just clothing, it is an art.
-New York Times "Is it Streetwear or Is it Art" is an article that goes into detail about Mr. Thomas's "Gallery Dept" store.
-It talks about streetwear and his part in the fashion world.
-What this article highlights is the fact that fashion designs are more than just clothes and dresses but actual art.
+The exhibition of Manus x Machina is a prime example of how fashion design is more than just clothing, it is an art.
+New York Times "Is it Streetwear or Is it Art" is an article going into detail about Mr. Thomas's "Gallery Dept" store.
+It talks about streetwear and his part in the fashion world, highlighting that fashion designs are more than just clothes and dresses but actual art.